 Maybe he e-mailed me.
 I log on and scroll through the offers to whiten my teeth by 7 shades and pills that will correct my erectile dysfunction.
 I look briefly at an approval for government funding.
 But then, who isn’t being funded these days?
 Still another one catches my eye.
 This one is for pomegranate juice that promises to cleanse 15 lbs of undigested food from my intestines.
 I’d love to lose 15 pounds.
-I wonder if that detox foot patch really extracts deadly toxins from your system.
+I wonder if that works.

 I check my cell phone.
 No voice messages or texts.
 I look at the clock again and wonder if it’s right.
 I call for the time.
 Maybe he thinks I’m still at work.
 I access my work voice mail and the only message is from my boss wondering why I left early.

-What a fool I am to believe he would follow through.
-As if I’m the only girl in town.
+What a fool I am to believe he would follow through with our plans to revitalize our marriage.
 I’ll bet he collected several numbers at that party we were at last week-end.
-After all, an attractive man like that doesn’t need to be accountable to one girl and believe you me, that darn redhead went for him like a duck on a junebug.
+After all, an attractive man like that may find it difficult to remain loyal.
 I anxiously picked up the phone to check the dial tone.
 I call my girlfriend, Cindy, “don’t ask me to explain, just call me right back.”
 I hung up.
 Seconds later, my phone rang.
 “Hello?
 Yes, I was just wondering if my phone was working.”

 He spent a long time talking to that tart, Pam at the party too.
-I could picture him at her place right at this very moment, sitting with her on the couch and talking about how I squeezed in between them on the leather sectional sofa.
+I wonder.
+Could he be at her place right at this very moment, sitting with her on the couch and talking about the party and how I squeezed in between them on the leather sectional sofa?
 I swear, I thought the other end would lift up with all of us huddled together like that.
 I’ll bet they can scarcely contain their laughter.
 I scroll through my cell numbers and select Pam.
 She answers.
 “Hi Pam, I was thinking of having some people over on Saturday.
 Are you available?
 Yeah, it is short notice.
 That’s too bad.
 Okay, well how about tonight?
 Are you doing anything tonight…with anyone?
 I mean I was wondering if you are with anyone.
 No?
 Okay, thanks.”